avstack-lab/lib-avstack-core/README.md

 # AVstack CORE

 This is the core library of `AVstack`.
-It is independent of any dataset or simulator.
-[This preprint][avstack-preprint] accompanies the repository.
+It is independent of any dataset or simulator. `AVstack` was published and presented at ICCPS 2023 - [find the paper here][avstack-preprint] that accompanies the repository.

 ## Philosophy